Childhood Cancer Heroes

 In May 2007, Lily was diagnosed with a regular ependymoma brain tumor at Children's Hospital of Philadelphia (CHOP).
 She was 14 months old.
 In the weeks leading up to her diagnosis, Lily was throwing up sporadically, began to lose her balance and stopped crawling.

 At CHOP, Lily had a full tumor resection.
 Because of this complete removal, her tumor type and other factors, we were sent to MD Anderson in Houston, TX for 6 weeks of proton radiation therapy.
 Lily has had clean MRIs since August 2007.
-Today, Lily is a sassy and energetic, and 13 years old.
+Today, Lily is 18 years old and will be a Freshman at Dominican University of New York in the Fall.
+She is majoring in special education and will row on their Division II rowing team.

 Watching Lily grow and continue to heal is an inspiration.
 She has taught us that when you fall, you always stand back up; to always love with our whole heart; and that miracles do happen.
 Lily is living proof.